isabelpostmes/CBL-ML/README.md

 $ git add <files you changed>    (add to the upload list the files you changed and want to be added to Git)

-$ git commit -m ":sparkles: A small description of what you are adding and changed compared to what is in Git at the moment"
+$ git commit -m ":"sparkles": A small description of what you are adding and changed compared to what is in Git at the moment"

 $ git push     (Uploads everything that you commited)